-Alison Lilly, CC, ALB, of Highway Club in Pinetown, South Africa, says, “We have two (overlapping) VPEs—one from July to June and one from January to December.
+Alison Lilly, of Highway Club in Pinetown, South Africa, says, “We have two (overlapping) VPEs—one from July to June and one from January to December.
 They get recorded at Toastmasters International after they complete their first six months as an assistant.
 They get credit for their second six months while training their successor.”

 For VPEs in particular, cancellations pose a challenge, but Patricia Pitt, DTM, of Maryborough club in Queensland, Australia, is proactive.
 “I always feared cancellation phone calls on meeting day, so I asked a seasoned member to have ready a 10-minute educational program to take the place of a seven-minute speech and a three-minute evaluation.”